reactive/data-client/docs/graphql/api/Entity.md

 ### static fromJS(props): Entity {#fromJS}

-Factory method called during denormalization.
+Factory method that copies props to a new instance.
 Use this instead of `new MyEntity()`

 ### process(input, parent, key): processedEntity {#process}